Isochronous (band)

 ISO, formerly known as Isochronous, is a rock band from Pretoria, South Africa.
 The group was formed in November 2006 by members Richard Brokensha, Marko Benini, Franco Schoeman and Alex Parker.

-The evolution of ISO has been staggering both locally and internationally.
-This prog rock band has gained respect and recognition with their unique music and inspiring live performances in an industry that has quickly elevated them to a well respected group with an enviable reputation in the circuit.
-With an impressive live show that incorporates the latest in sound and lighting technologies, ISO has been recognised as a world class act by critics and the press in general.

 History

-ISO formed in late 2006 under the name Isochronous and soon became one of the top bands to watch in South Africa.
+ISO formed in late 2006 under the name Isochronous.
 They released their self-titled debut album in 2008 which was distributed through Sony BMG South Africa.
 Their second acoustic album Imago, was released and distributed independently in 2010.

 After touring Germany in 2010 as the opening act for local music icon Marius Müller-Westernhagen, this Pretoria based band confirmed their status as one of the best live acts in South Africa.
-While participating in a 10 show stadium tour which reported over 100,000 spectators, the group performed at some of the most prestigious venues in Germany whilst receiving great coverage and reviews from the German media and entertainment press.
+While participating in a 10 show stadium tour which reported over 100,000 spectators, the group performed at some venues in Germany.
 In 2012, they released their Live in Germany DVD of their performance at the 02 World Arena in Berlin.

 In 2011, their third album, entitled Inscape, followed.
 The album was recorded at Sound & Motion Studios in Cape Town and has been described as a refreshing translation of what the group succeeds to create on stage.
 Destiny and Torpid brought commercial success with the singles being play listed on national radio stations across SA.
 Torpid also peaked at nr.
 8 on the 5FM Top 40 Chart.
 ISO was also chosen as one of the winners of the MK MVP in 2011 for a music video for Destiny.
 The video reached nr.
 1 on the MK Top 10 Music Videos Chart for two weeks in a row.

 In March 2012, ISO was chosen as one of the opening acts for international band, Two Door Cinema Club, on their first tour to South Africa.
 With the release of their DVD in June 2012, ISO also did a nationwide tour to promote its release.